 The formal reinstatement/readmission process is initiated by the filing of a petition and application for reinstatement/readmission with the Disciplinary Board.
-See 24(B) & (C).
+See §24(B) & (C).
 However, prior to filing the petition and application, the petitioner should contact the Board's office in Metairie, Louisiana to request a copy of the application.
 Upon receiving this request, the Deputy Board Administrator will verify whether the petitioner has completed some of the administrative tasks required for reinstatement/readmission, namely: the payment of bar dues and disciplinary assessment; compliance with the MCLE requirements; the payment of disciplinary costs; and the payment of filing fees with the Louisiana Supreme Court.
-See 24(E)(7)-(10).
+See §24(E)(7)-(10).
 The Deputy Board Administrator will communicate any deficiencies to the petitioner.
 Please note that this verification process is done as a courtesy by the Board.
-The Board will not reject a petitioner's application if he/she fails to complete any of these administrative tasks prior to the filing of the petition will delay the filing process.
+The Board will not reject a petitioner's application if he/she fails to complete any of these administrative tasks prior to the filing of the petition and application.
+However, failure to complete these administrative tasks prior to the filing of the petition will delay the filing process.
 Furthermore, the verification process does not make the completed tasks a matter of record.
 It is the petitioner's responsibility to obtain and provide evidence of the completion of these tasks.